-When you’re planning your next email campaigns, don’t forget to think about your preheaders and preview text.
-Their value is becoming increasingly more acknowledged.
-Moreover, voice assistants now have the functionality to read emails (that includes a preheader too!) – therefore, it is a great time to learn to leverage preheaders and preview text!
+When you’re planning your next email campaign, don’t forget to think about your preheaders and preview text.
+Their value is becoming increasingly acknowledged.
+Moreover, voice assistants now have the functionality to read emails (that includes a preheader, too!) – therefore, it is a great time to learn to leverage preheaders and preview text!

 Preview Text and Preheader Explained

 Preview text and preheaders are sometimes used to refer to the same idea, but they are, in fact, slightly different concepts.
-Preview text is the actual text that you see after / under the subject line in the inbox.
-Preheader text refers to what’s added into the email code to control the preview text.
+Preview text is the actual text that you see after/under the subject line in the inbox.
+Preheader text refers to what’s added to the email code to control the preview text.

 Subject line support

-However, please don’t repeat the subject line in your preheader; it would be a waste of a valuable preview text space.
+However, please don’t repeat the subject line in your preheader; it would waste valuable preview text space.
 The example below illustrates how the preview text opportunity could have been used for something much more engaging than “View this email with images”.

-If you have a clean and reliable database, you can add personalisation to show up in the preview text.
-However, use personalisation with caution.
-For example, a personalised salutation in the subject line and your preheader might be a bit too much.
+If you have a clean and reliable database, you can add personalization to show up in the preview text.
+However, use personalization with caution.
+For example, a personalized salutation in the subject line and your preheader might be a bit too much.

 Emojis

 Remember, standing out in the inbox gives your email a better chance to be opened – why not try out adding some emoji to be displayed in the preview text in the mailbox?
 However, again, don’t overdo it, especially if you’re using emojis in your subject line.
-Test test test and optimise each time!
+Test, test, test, and optimize each time!
 Here’s a beautiful example of emoji displayed in the preview text.

 Support or show the call-to-action